babblevoice/projectrtp/README.md

 A simple RTP server which offers functionality to process RTP data streams and mix them.
 Channels will be able to be mixed with other channels or local functions like recording or file playback.
 Instructions to create and manipulate RTP streams via a TCP connection (control connection).
 Enabling the ability to have 1 SIP/control server to manage multiple RTP servers to increase scalability of the system.

+ProjectRTP is designed to provide all the functions required for a PBX, including channel bridging, recording, playback and all the functions required for IVR.

 This is currently work in progress.

+Features

+* Channel mixing for 2+ channels
+* CODEC transcoding (between supported CODECs listed below)
+* Call recording (WAV)
+  * Multiple recorders per channel
+  * Start and end based on power detection or on command
+* WAV playback using sound soup descriptions to play complex sentences from parts
+* DTMF (RFC 2833)
+* DTLS SRTP (WebRTC)

 ## Dependencies